terminal-labs/salt-vagrant-demo/README.rst

     vagrant up

-This will download an Ubuntu  VirtualBox image and create three virtual machines for you.
+This will download a CentOS  VirtualBox image and create three virtual machines for you.
 One will be a Salt Master named `master` and two will be Salt Minions named `minion1` and `minion2`.
 The Salt Minions will point to the Salt Master and the Minion's keys will already be accepted.
 Because the keys are